-- Place the pork on the prepared baking sheet or even better if you have an oven-safe wire rack (as air goes through on the bottom so panko won't get crashed).
+- Place the pork on the prepared baking sheet or even better if you have an oven-safe wire rack (as air goes through on the bottom so panko won't get crushed).
 Bake until the pork is no longer pink inside, about 20 minutes.

 - Cut Tonkatsu into 1 inch pieces (so you can eat with chopsticks) by pressing the knife directly down instead of moving back and forth.
 This way the panko will not come off.
 Transfer to a plate and serve immediately.

 - To make special sesame tonkatsu sauce, grind black and white sesame seeds in a mortor and add tonkatsu sauce.
 Mix all together.